zombierzn/vungle-resources/AdobeAir-resources/AdobeAir-dev-guide-1.2.0.md

 ### Display an Interstitial Ad

 To display an interstitial ad, call displayAd().
-You'll want to first check than ad is available using the isVideoAvailable() method:
+You'll want to first check than ad is available using the isAdAvailable() method:

 ```
 if(Vungle.vungle.isAdAvailable())